CraftAndCode/logical-operations/README.md

 ```

 ## Step 11
-You've completed the challenge!
-Excellent!
-Now you now about using the `AND`, `OR` and `NOT` blocks and can use them for your own programs.
+You've completed the challenge - excellent!
+Now you know about using `AND`, `OR` and `NOT` blocks and you can use them in your own programs.